A service member entering this program must meet the following admission criteria:

-The program application requires the following specific forms (mailed directly to Jane Worley, Program Director, 2101 Trinity Road, Duluth, MN 55811, or scanned and emailed to firstname.lastname@example.org):
+The program application requires the completion of an online application AND the following specific forms (mailed directly to Jane Worley, Program Director, 2101 Trinity Road, Duluth, MN 55811, or scanned and emailed to email@example.com:

-Applicants should complete all of these requirements and then contact Jane Worley at email@example.com to verify receipt of all documents.
+Applicants should ask their supervising PT to submit these documents.
+Applicants should contact Jane Worley at firstname.lastname@example.org to verify receipt of all documents.

 - Program Planner Physical Therapist Assistant AAS Military Bridge 74 cr (this lists the courses required to graduate from the PTA Military Bridge Program)